Philip Yorke, 2nd Earl of Hardwicke

-Philip Yorke, 2nd Earl of Hardwicke, PC, FRS (9 March 1720 – 16 May 1790), styled Viscount Royston between 1754 and 1764, was an English politician and writer.
+Philip Yorke, 2nd Earl of Hardwicke, PC, FRS (9 March 1720 – 16 May 1790), styled Viscount Royston between 1754 and 1764, was a British politician and writer.

 Life

 The eldest son of Philip Yorke, 1st Earl of Hardwicke, he was educated at Newcome's School and later Corpus Christi College, Cambridge.
 He was appointed Teller of the Exchequer in 1738, a post he held for life.
 In 1741 he was elected a Fellow of the Royal Society.

 He sat in the House of Commons as member for Reigate (1741–47), and afterwards for Cambridgeshire; he kept notes of the debates which were afterwards embodied in Cobbett's Parliamentary History.

 During the political crisis over the loss of Minorca to the French in 1756, Lord Royston was tapped with collecting favourable press accounts of the ministry.
 He joined his father, as well as Lord Mansfield, to defend the Newcastle ministry during the parliamentary inquiries following the execution of Admiral John Byng.

 He was styled by the courtesy title Viscount Royston from 1754 to 1764, when he succeeded to the earldom on the death of his father.
 He inherited the Wimpole estate, Cambridgeshire which his father had bought from Edward Harley, Earl of Oxford.
 On the accession of George III in 1760, Yorke was sworn of the privy council.

 In politics he supported the Rockingham Whigs.
 He was Lord Lieutenant of Cambridgeshire (1757 to his death) and high steward of Cambridge University.
 He edited a quantity of miscellaneous state papers and correspondence, to be found in manuscript collections in the British Museum.
 Between 1756 and 1760, he served in the honorary position of vice president of the Foundling Hospital, a charitable institution providing for London's abandoned children.

 He died in 1790 and was buried in Flitton, Bedfordshire with a monument by Thomas Banks.